PREVIOUS COMMISSIONERS

 The Commission comprises both an American and a Canadian Commissioner, and each is responsible for his own budget, equipment, and staff.
 The United States Commissioner is appointed by the President and reports directly to the Secretary of State.
 For Canada, the International Boundary Commission Act provides that the Surveyor General is Canada's Commissioner.
 The Canadian Commissioner reports to the Minister of Foreign Affairs on policy matters and is located within the Department of Natural Resources for administrative and operational purposes.

-Kyle K. Hipsley Commissioner for the United States
+J.T.
+Moore Acting Commissioner for the United States

 |

-Jean Gagnon took office as Canada’s Commissioner to the International Boundary Commission on July 17, 2017 by virtue of being appointed Canada’s Surveyor General.
-As Surveyor General, he is also responsible for the Canadian Geodetic Survey and serves as Canada’s member to the Alberta – British Columbia Boundary Commission.
-Mr. Gagnon brings to the Commission over 33 years of experience in dealing with legal boundary issues.
-Prior to his appointment as Surveyor General and Commissioner, Mr. Gagnon was a Senior Director with the Department of Natural Resources and the Deputy Surveyor General – Eastern Canada Region.
+Martin Gingras, QLS, C.L.S., took office as Canada’s Commissioner to the International Boundary Commission on April 24, 2025, by virtue of being appointed Canada’s Surveyor General.
+As Surveyor General, he is also responsible for the Canadian Geodetic Survey.
+Prior to his appointment, Mr. Gingras was a Senior Director with the Department of Natural Resources and the Deputy Surveyor General – Eastern Canada Region.
 His responsibilities included overseeing the operations of the Canadian Section of the International Boundary Commission.
-He serves as a statutory member of the Council of the Association of Canada Lands Surveyors (ACLS), Vice-Chair of the federal Positioning, Navigation and Timing Board (PNTB) and Chair of the Canadian Council on Geomatics Cadastral Forum. |
+Mr. Gingras holds a geomatics degree from Laval University and holds commissions to practice land surveying in Quebec and on Federal Lands throughout Canada. |